ANG3L0/notes-bloggo/docs/Misc experiments/MerinoExperiment.md

-# Can I only pack 2 shirts?
+# Merino Experiment: Can I only pack 2 shirts?

 I really hate packing clothes for travel.
 It's bulky and inconvenient.